project-gauntlet/gauntlet/README.md

 - `gauntlet` - starts server
   - `gauntlet --minimized` to start server but not open main window
 - `gauntlet open` - opens application window, can be used instead of global shortcut
-- `gauntlet management` - settings, plugin installation and removal, preferences, etc
+- `gauntlet settings` - settings, plugin installation and removal, preferences, etc

 ### Dev Tools